FrostKiwi/treasurechest/README.md

 I'm using this for backgrounds when drawing smooth gradients when doing graphics programming.
 The point of the Shader is to get banding free gradients, using a single pass and without sampling or texture taps to achive banding free-ness.
 It involves the best noise-oneliner I have ever seen.
 That genius one-liner is not from me, but from  [Jorge Jimenez's presentation on how Gradient noise was implemented in Call of Duty Advanced Warfare](http://www.iryoku.com/next-generation-post-processing-in-call-of-duty-advanced-warfare).
 You can read it on the presentation's slide 123 onwards.
 It's described as:
 > [...] a noise function that we could classify as being half way between dithered and random, and that we called Interleaved Gradient Noise.

-Here in the Bufferless variant, but can be rewritten to work with even the most basic OpenGL or WebGL standard.
+Here is the Bufferless variant, but can be rewritten to work with even the most basic OpenGL or WebGL standard.
 ![image](https://github.com/FrostKiwi/treasurechest/assets/60887273/70e345f0-e57f-49df-a07e-bcd6cfde9189)
 ### Vertex Shader
 ```glsl